 James Clerk Maxwell established the equations for the dynamics of electrical and magnetic fields.
-Those equations implied that charged particles undergoing acceleration should emit electromagnetic radiation.
+In the 1890's some physicists presented an agument that those equations implied that charged particles undergoing acceleration should emit electromagneticradiation.
 The electrons and protons in atoms apparently traveling in orbits undergo acceleration in the sense that their momentua vectors are continually changing in their curved trajectories.
-This enigma has been troubling quantum physicists since the early twentieth century.
+This enigma has been troubling quantum physicists since that time.

 The Copenhagen Interpretation (CI) resolves the enigma by denying that the charged particles of an atom have trajectories.
 In the CI the particles do not have a physical existence but instead only exist as probability density distributions in which they have a quasi-existence at all of their allowable states simultaneously.
 Somehow this resolution seems like "throwing the baby out with the bath water and replacing it with a crocodile."